 Generally, any party may file a response to an amended pleading, provided the response is filed and served within twenty (20) days of receipt of the amended pleading, unless the panel determines otherwise.
 The specific deadlines for answering an amendment vary depending on whether the amendment was made before or after an answer was filed, and before or after a panel was appointed.

-While amendments are not uncommon, it is extremely important that neither party attempt to keep information out of the proceedings in the hopes of amending the documents at a later point.
+While amendments are not uncommon, it is extremely important that neither party attempts to keep information out of the proceedings in the hopes of amending the documents at a later point.
 Special precaution should be paid to timelines as these are very specific and may determine whether new, special information can be submitted to the panel or not.